mark-wiemer-org/ahkpp/README.md

 ### Goto Definition

-Press ctrl and move the mouse coordinates to the calling code.
+Usage: Press ctrl and move the mouse coordinates to the calling code.
 ![gotoDefinition](image/gotoDefinition.jpg)

 ### Find References

 Usage: Move coordinates to method, then:
 - Right click then click find all references.
-- Or press shift+f12.
+- Or press `shift+f12`.

 ### Code Symbol